Which Drive Is Displayed First In The Command Window

 Factors Influencing Drive Display Order

 Several factors can influence the order in which drives are displayed in the command window.
-These factors vary depending on the operating system (Windows, macOS, Linux), the command used to list the drives, and the underlying hardware configuration Practical, not theoretical..
+These factors vary depending on the operating system (Windows, macOS, Linux), the command used to list the drives, and the underlying hardware configuration But it adds up..

 1. Operating System